RathanakSreang/music-play-list/README.md

 - Redux

 To start dev server:
-`npm install`
+- `npm install`
-`npm run dev` then visit your browser 'http://localhost:8081' or 'http://localhost:8080'
+- `npm run dev`

+Then visit your browser 'http://localhost:8081' or 'http://localhost:8080'